coudertlab/simple-adsorption-workflow/README.md

 First each CIF file is passed through Openbabel to correct format not compatible with EQeq (e.g. CIFs with columns in wrong order).
 A file with `_openbabel` prefix is written in the same directory.
 It will then duplicate the CIF files present in `./cif` directory with a suffix name related to the method; e.g.: `MIBQAR16_clean_coremof-2019_openbabel.cif_EQeq_ewald_1.20_-2.00.cif` contains an extra column for the partial charges calculated with Ewald Coulombic interaction, a dielectric parameter of 1.2 and the hydrogen electron affinity is -2.
 Other default parameters can be found in the original code [page](https://github.com/lsmo-epfl/EQeq).
 For instance, one important implementation of EQeq (with respect to the Rappé and Goddard method) is the use of non-zero centered charge (parameter `chargecenters`), the charges are hence equilibrated around its number of oxidation and the **oxidation number of the atom are fixed by default**.
 If you use the same default parameters for the whole screening, a wrong oxidation number could be assign, and the calculation of the partial charges will be affected.
 To solve this, one can recalculate oxidation numbers from the structure file using [ref1](https://www.nature.com/articles/s41557-021-00717-y) or ref2 (MOSAEC code by Woo et al., not available yet).

+#### PACMOF

+This charge assigment method [here](https://doi.org/10.1021/acs.jpcc.4c04879) (PACMOF v.2), use a descritor-based Machine Learning model to predict partial charges from the structure of the materials.
+The training set is based on DFT calculations in the GCA approximations with PBE fonctionals and the reference structures comes from QMOF database.

 ### Grid Calculation